pixijs/animate-extension/README.md

 ### Commands

 To build and install to Animate CC directly, run the script.
-This will rebuild the C++ code, copy the plugin and then install in the CEP extension's folder (`/Library/Application Support/Adobe/CEP/extensions/com.jibo.PixiAnimate/`)
+This will copy the plugin and then install in the CEP extension's folder (`/Library/Application Support/Adobe/CEP/extensions/com.jibo.PixiAnimate/`)

 ```bash
 gulp --install